 We spent three months backpacking through Southeast Asia.
 We soaked up the sun in Koh Samui, celebrated the paper lantern festival in Chiang Mai, got food poisoning in Ho Chi Minh City, explored the world’s second largest cave in Phong Nha-Ke Bang National Park, strolled with elephants in Mondulkiri, marvelled at temples in Angkor Wat, stuffed our faces at night markets in Luang Prabang, and got conjunctivitis at the Bun Awk Phansa festival.

 To make a long story short, we’ve had our ups and downs.
 After a year in the US, reconnecting with family and friends, we made our new dream happen: International Teaching.

-We’ve spent the past three years living and working in Accra, Ghana and it has been such an incredible place to call home.
-We’ve grown more together than we ever thought possible.
+We spent three years living and working in Accra, Ghana and it was such an incredible place to call home.
+We grew more together than we ever thought possible.

 I went on my first safari, became a PYP classroom teacher, learned to batik, vacationed at “Ghana’s most exclusive beach resort,” coordinated a Maker Faire, went to art shows, visited a kente village, celebrated International Festival Day, had my first flight cancelled, visited a plastic-bottle school, learned how to make glass beads, got emotional at former slave castles, shouted at cab drivers, realized how much more comfortable I feel living in an international community, and visited 16 new countries.